Questions

 In order to complete this section, you will need the following information:

 • Information about where your parents attended college and/or graduate school and dates of graduation, if applicable.
 It is ok if your parents did not attend college.
-Colleges just want to understand your situation.
+Colleges just want to understand your background.

 • Your grade point average (GPA), class rank, and your high school’s grading scale.
 Ask your school counselor or school administrator for this information if you do not have it.